Raffit Hassan, M.D.

 Career at the National Cancer Institute

-Dr. Hassan began his early career in oncology at the NCI, and after a brief tenure at the University of Oklahoma, returned there to work as a medical investigator.
-NCI investigators focus on research into the causes, diagnosis, and treatment of cancers and also conduct and run clinical trials that test the safety and effectiveness of the latest treatments.
+Dr. Hassan began his career in oncology at the NCI.
+After a brief tenure at the University of Oklahoma, he returned to the NCI to work as a medical investigator.
+NCI investigators research causes and treatment of cancers.
+They also run clinical trials that test the safety and effectiveness of new cancer treatments.

 Research Interests and Clinical Trials

-The work Dr. Hassan has done in the NCI laboratories has led to clinical trials that actually help patients with mesothelioma.
-His trials have included tests of SS1P, which he is now working to make even more effective.
-Dr. Hassan currently has several clinical trials in place that are either recruiting patients or are set to recruit them soon.
-NCI clinical trials are open to people who meet the conditions and can be a great way for mesothelioma patients to get cutting edge treatments not available elsewhere.
+Dr. Hassan’s work in NCI laboratories has led to clinical trials that actually help patients with mesothelioma.
+His trials have included tests of SS1P, which he is now working to make more effective.

 Honors and Awards

-As a devoted researcher striving to find answers to the mysteries of a rare cancer, Dr. Hassan has chosen a unique career path in medicine.
-His dedication to research has earned him the respect of his peers and official honors.
-These include the American Society of Clinical Oncology Career Development Award, the Mesothelioma Foundation’s Pioneer Award, and the Patient Oriented Research Career Development Award from the National Institute of Health.
+As a devoted researcher, Dr. Hassan had a unique medical career path.
+He has received several official honors due to his dedicated research; these honors include the American Society of Clinical Oncology Career Development Award, the Mesothelioma Foundation’s Pioneer Award, and the Patient Oriented Research Career Development Award from the National Institute of Health.